lizac9/project3-hangman/README.md

 ![Not a letter display](https://res.cloudinary.com/lizac/image/upload/v1665583924/project3-hangman/not_valid_eqvpqq.png)

 #### **Game ending:**
 The game will be completed when the user fills all the letters in the selected word or when the hangman appears in his entirety.
-In the event that the user wins, the “winner” message in the keyboard layout appears.
+In the event that the user wins, the “you win!” message in the keyboard layout appears.

 ![You win display](https://res.cloudinary.com/lizac/image/upload/v1665585019/project3-hangman/you_win_h8bxw8.png)